One-piece or Two-piece Bags: Which Do You Prefer?

 IGGIE

-Hollister two piece convex drainable.
-I have tried one peice but find the two piece as a lot more advantages like burping it, wearing it at an angle, having it held with support with a belt.
+Hollister two-piece convex drainable.
+I have tried one-piece but find the two-piece has a lot more advantages like burping it, wearing it at an angle, and having it held with support from a belt.
 I use the Hollister belt clip but cut off the belt material and refit it with the belt from the Coloplast belt.
-It is more comfortable around your waist and does not fold over.See photo.
-Regards IGGIE
+It is more comfortable around your waist and does not fold over.
+See photo.
+Regards, IGGIE

 aTraveler

 2-piece for me.
 I prefer closed pouches because they are more flexible for me.
-I also use the adhesive coupling ones which eliminates the bulk associated with mechanical coupling.
+I also use the adhesive coupling ones which eliminate the bulk associated with mechanical coupling.
 If using a 2-piece mechanical coupling soon after surgery, an accordion flange is better because it prevents having to press down on your stomach when attaching a pouch to your wafer.

 TerryLT

 I've tried both and it's one piece for me for sure.
-I agree the application process can be easier with a two piece, but the cons outweigh the pros for me.
+I agree the application process can be easier with a two-piece, but the cons outweigh the pros for me.
 I used to get leaks around the seal, which is not supposed to happen, but does, especially if you have very loose or liquid output.

 Terry